Diet and Fitness Help

 My First Personal Training Session – What Should I Expect? by Andrew Bora

 You’ve made the decision to improve your health, and now you’re wondering what it would be like to have your own personal trainer (ideally, a Certified Personal Trainer).
-Perhaps you found a trainer that offers one or two “starter” sessions at a discount.
+Perhaps you found a trainer that offers a “starter” session at no charge.
 What can you expect from your first personal training session?
 How can you make the most of it?

 Your trainer will first want to get to know you and find out about your personal goals.
 That is the advantage of personal training; it is focused on you and what you want to achieve!
 Everyone is different, so your trainer will develop a program that is customized for you.
 For example, are you trying to lose weight?
 Maybe you are satisfied with your weight, but you would like to tone and sculpt your body.
 Or perhaps you are an athlete and would like to improve your performance in a certain sport, or increase your overall fitness and stamina level.
 It all depends on where you are in relation to your particular goals.
 So, the most important thing to do before your first training session is to take time to clarify those goals.
 Envision the way you want to look (or perform)!
 For example, you might want to find a picture of someone who has the type of body you would like to have, or at least write out a description of it.
 Some people find it helpful to post a picture that exemplifies their ideal body appearance in several locations around the house such as the bathroom mirror or the refrigerator.